owenson/tor-research-framework/README.md

     TorCircuit circ = sock.createCircuit(true);

-the true option makes most calls to circ blocking until they have succeeded, you'll know if you want this or not.
+the true option makes most calls to circ blocking until they have succeeded, you'll know if you want this or not (if you don't use blocking, you can optionally use circ.waitForState().
 At this stage, a circuit isn't built, for that you need to do one of two things, either call create() which will establish a circuit to just the first hop, or do the following:

     circ.createRoute("tor26,turtles");